It can help to know what to expect when you wake up. You may have a drip going into a vein in your arm or hand. You could feel quite drowsy at first.

 Tubes and drains

-You may have a tube into your bladder (catheter) put in while you are in theatre.
+You might have a tube (catheter) put into your bladder while you are in theatre.
 Depending on the operation you've had, this may only stay in overnight.
 Or you may need it in for a longer period of time.
 The catheter will drain urine from your bladder.
-You won't have to go to the toilet or use a bedpan and the tube will stop urine from coming into contact with your wound.
+You won't have to go to the toilet or use a bedpan for a wee.
+The tube will stop urine from coming into contact with your wound.